Skip to main content

 See SmPC for full safety information

-This medicinal product is subject to additional monitoring.
+This medicine is subject to additional monitoring.
 This will allow quick identification of new safety information.
 Healthcare professionals are asked to report any suspected adverse reactions.
 Adverse events should be reported.
-Reporting forms and information can be found at www.mhra.gov.uk/yellowcard (for United Kingdom) and www.hpra.ie (for Republic of Ireland).
-Adverse events should also be reported to Swedish Orphan Biovitrum Ltd at [email protected] or Telephone +44 (0) 800 111 4754.
+Reporting forms and information can be found at www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+Adverse events should also be reported to Swedish Orphan Biovitrum Ltd by email at [email protected] or by calling +44 (0) 800 111 4754.

 Abbreviations: